ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/querying/how-to-customize-query.dotnet.markdown

 Queries can be 'instructed' to wait for non-stale results for a specified amount of time using the `WaitForNonStaleResults` method.
 If the query won't be able to return non-stale results within the specified (or default) timeout, then a `TimeoutException` is thrown.

-{NOTE: Cutoff Etag}
+{NOTE: Cutoff Point}
+If a query sent to the server specifies it needs to wait for non-stale results then RavenDB sets the cutoff etag for the staleness check.
+It is the etag of the last document (or document tombstone), from the collection(s) processed by the index, as of the query arrived to the server.
+This way the server won't be waiting forever for the non-stale results even though documents are constantly updated meanwhile.

-In order to prevent from waiting for the results forever (what could happen on a production database constantly updating documents), the etag of last document (or document tombstone) as of the query started will be used as the cutoff.
-If last indexed document etag is greater than the cutoff, the results are considered non-stale.
+If the last etag processed by the index is greater than the cutoff then the results are considered as non-stale.
 {NOTE/}